Jack, Samantha, Daniel: He didn't mean to.

 - Fanon tends to do this to Near from Death Note.
 Even though he demonstrates his ability to swear, among other things, several times (at least in some translations.)

-- Kuroko, the stoic titular protagonist of Kuroko No Basuke, always speaks very calmly and politely.
+- Kuroko, the stoic titular protagonist of Kuroko's Basketball, always speaks very calmly and politely.

-- The X-Men's Storm, as well as Magneto and Colossus (and many other minor characters) as written by Chris Claremont.
+- X-Men: Storm, as well as Magneto and Colossus (and many other minor characters) as written by Chris Claremont.
 Storm always speaks this way, even in other-media adaptations, though she doesn't in the live action movies.

-- James-Michael in Omega The Unknown, due to being raised by robots.
+- James-Michael in Omega the Unknown, due to being raised by robots.
 His Spiritual Successor, Titus-Alexander, has the same stilted speech patterns.

 - X-23, having never been exposed to the outside world while growing up, speaks in a very rigid, measured way.
 She also doesn't use slang and has never once used a contraction.